Setup Guide

 - Helper not detected

-- Reload or reinstall the extension, then reload the dashboard page.
+- If the dashboard shows a red helper warning, download the latest helper ZIP, reload or reinstall the unpacked extension in Chrome, then refresh the dashboard page.
 Open Helper Health to confirm the extension bridge, version, Robinhood route, and app server health.

 - Slow extraction